 The Office for National Statistics has the full Census 2011 data.
 Census statistics help paint a picture of the nation and how we live.
 They provide a detailed snapshot of the population and its characteristics.

 This is a term used for the key groups of people who experience discrimination either directly from the actions of individuals or indirectly through sets of policies, practices and procedures implemented by organisations and service providers.

 Individuals and groups may also be subject to discrimination or prejudice if they come from areas that are known to be disadvantaged.

-The protected groups under the Equality Act 2010 are: age, disability, gender reassignment, marriage and civil partnership, pregnancy & maternity, race, religion/belief, sex and sexual orientation.
+The protected groups under the Equality Act 2010 are age, disability, gender reassignment, marriage and civil partnership, pregnancy & maternity, race, religion and belief, sex and sexual orientation.

 Ageism is the stereotyping of and discrimination against individuals or groups because of their age.
 It is manifested in a set of beliefs, attitudes, norms and values used to justify age based prejudice, discrimination and subordination.

 This can either be casual or systemic.
 Age discrimination is unlawful in employment, training and education.

 Age structure 2011 census